adacountymilitia/website/_pages/equipment.md

 All recruits should have a semi-automatic rifle, chambered in a common caliber (ideally `5.56 NATO`).
 The AR-15 platform is preferred, and used by 90% of the unit.
 A good adjustable two-point sling is highly recommended, and you should have at least 6 extra magazines.

+#### Load Bearing Equipment (LBE)

+This is a harness, vest or belt that is used to carry your gear.
+You're not going to be very effective if you have to train with 6 magazines, a radio and your IFAK shoved in your pockets.

 #### Ammunition

 You can never have enough ammunition.
 For training that involves firearms, expect to use between 10 - 100 rounds of live ammunition.
 Most militia members have a minimum of a thousand rounds of "range ammo" for each firearm they plan to use for militia activities.
 For duty ammunition, you should have as much as you can reasonably affort.